Blog Layout

 The 1996 Olympics

 Speaking of tourism, Lake Lanier was chosen as the rowing/canoeing/kayaking venue for the 1996 Olympics, while the nearby town of Gainesville was chosen as the event’s host city.
 The fact that the Olympics took place as Lake Lanier was not expected.
 Originally, the Olympic Committee chose Stone Mountain as its venue.
-But because Stone Mountain requested such a large amount of money, the Committee went back to the drawing boards, with the end result being to host the 1996 Olympics at Georgia’s Lake Lanier!
+But because Stone Mountain requested such a large amount of money, the Committee went back to the drawing boards, with the end result being to host the 1996 Olympics at Georgia Lake Lanier, GA!

 Fun Things to Do on Georgia’s Lake Lanier

-The amount of activities offered at Lake Lanier means that each year it attracts tens of thousands of visitors from all over the United States.
+The amount of activities at Lake Lanier means that each year it attracts tens of thousands of visitors from all over the United States.
 There are plenty of reasons besides its rich history to plan a vacation to Lake Lanier!

 Kayaking and canoeing are some of the most popular activities on Lake Lanier.
 There is something so peaceful about spending a day out on the calm water.
 You can also try your hand at fishing or get outdoorsy with some camping.
 In a day and age when we are so frequently absorbed in technology, connecting with nature is priceless.
 If you’re looking for an adventure, you can reserve a biplane ride to see a stunning view of the lake from above.

-Don’t forget to grow your skills with sailing lessons on Lake Lanier.
+Don’t forget to grow your skills with sailing lessons on Georgia Lake Lanier.
 Sailing is relaxing and fun!
 Never sailed before?
 That’s okay because Sunrise Sailing Academy on Lanier is an ASA Certified Training Facility that offers beginner and advanced sailing courses.
 Their instructors are ASA Certified Instructors guaranteeing the best training possible.

 Something for Everyone